opendocsg/slw-judgments-backfill/2013_SGHC_30/report.md

  ...
 I do not think that normally anyone, whether a lawyer or a layman, would say that a party who applies for an order for the examination of the judgment debtor as to means is executing or enforcing the judgment.

 29     The views expressed by both these learned judges are in line with the local authorities.
-In _United Overseas Bank Ltd v Thye Nam Loong (S) Pte Ltd and 2 others_ [1994] SGHC 262, KS Rajah JC held:
+In _United Overseas Bank Ltd v Thye Nam Loong (S) Pte Ltd and 2 others_ <span class="citation">[1994] SGHC 262</span>, KS Rajah JC held:

  The order for examination of judgment debtor... enables the judgment creditor to obtain the necessary information from the judgment debtor in order to enforce a judgment...
 The judgment debtor may be examined to establish his means and assets, and the appropriate methods to enforce the judgment.
 Towards this end, the court is empowered to order the judgment debtor or officer to attend before the Registrar, and be orally examined on the questions...